Third Swedish Crusade

-The Third Swedish Crusade to Finland was a Swedish military expedition against the pagan Karelians in 1293.
+The Third Swedish Crusade to Finland was a Swedish military expedition against the pagan Karelians from 1293 to 1295 in which the Swedes successfully expanded their borders eastwards and gained further control of their lands in Finland.
+After the crusade, Western Karelia remained under Swedish rule until the Treaty of Nystad in 1721.

-History
+Background

-It followed the mythical First Crusade and the Second Crusade to Finland.
+It followed the possibly mythical First Crusade and the Second Crusade to Finland.
 Viborg Castle was established in 1293 on the site of a destroyed Karelian fort as the easternmost outpost of the medieval Kingdom of Sweden.
-After the crusade Western Karelia remained under Swedish rule until the Treaty of Nystad in 1721.

-The name of the expedition is largely anachronic, and it was a part of the Northern Crusades.

-According to the Eric Chronicles (Erikskrönikan) the reason behind the expedition was pagan intrusions into Christian territories.
-According to the Eric Chronicles, the Swedes conquered 14 hundreds from the Karelians.
+The name of the expedition is largely anachronistic, and it was a part of the Northern Crusades.
+According to Erik's Chronicle (Erikskrönikan) the reason behind the expedition was pagan intrusions into Christian territories.
+According to Erik's Chronicle, the Swedes conquered 14 hundreds from the Karelians.

 Karelians had also been engaged in a destructive expedition to Sweden in 1257 which led Valdemar, King of Sweden (1250–1275) to request Pope Alexander IV to declare a crusade against them, which he agreed.